-While Christmas trees are grown in all 50 states, the Northwest is the highest producing region in the U.S. Southern states now have active Christmas tree farms since hybrid trees were generated that can grow much better in this region than natural selections.
+While Christmas trees are grown in all 50 states, the Northwest is the highest-producing region in the United States.
+Southern states now have active Christmas tree farms since hybrid trees were generated that can grow much better in this region than natural selections.

-The earliest choice for Christmas trees in the U.S. was the northern white cedar (Thuja occidentalis) which is not a true cedar at all.
-Instead, we commonly call it an arborvitae as it has overlapping scales and not needles.
+The earliest choice for Christmas trees in the United States was the northern white cedar (Thuja occidentalis), which is not a true cedar at all.
+Instead, we commonly call it an arborvitae, as it has overlapping scales and not needles.
 In the late 1800s, balsam fir (Abies balsamea) became popular as a Christmas tree.
-In the 1930s, balsam fir gave way to the Scotch pine (Pinus strobus), native to Europe and Asia.
-Scotch pine remains one of the most popular choices today along with a number of other trees, including spruces and firs.
+In the 1930s, balsam fir gave way to the Scotch pine (Pinus sylvestris), native to Europe and Asia.

-Christmas tree suppliers use to cut trees from the wild and transport them back to the consumer.
+Christmas tree suppliers used to cut trees from the wild and transport them back to the consumer.
 Because sources of natural stands have become more remote, the quality of trees declined.
-Moreover, Eastern forests are prominently spruce and fir which tend to not hold their needles as well as the pines.
+Moreover, Eastern forests are prominently spruce and fir, which tend to not hold their needles as well as the pines.
 Early harvesting and long shipping distances therefore resulted in trees which are much drier and have poorer needle retention.
 This has forced suppliers to consider developing plantations where harvest and tree quality can be controlled.
 In addition, there has been a shift towards longer-needled, bushier trees that hold their needles for many weeks.
 Now, pines in general and Scotch pine in particular as well as firs, notably Douglas fir, are the most popular choices.